MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Question

-What's your trial project lifetime?
+## What's your trial project lifetime?

 1. for ever and ever after
 1. three months from today